wharfkit/website/src/lib/docs/Antelope/Authority.md

 })
 ```

-The `Authority` class will also handle formatting of the object, which has [requirements on sorting of the data](https://github.com/wharfkit/antelope/blob/master/src/chain/authority.ts#L94-L102) that may otherwise trip up developers manually assembling these arrays.
+The `Authority` class will also handle formatting the object, which has [requirements on sorting of the data](https://github.com/wharfkit/antelope/blob/master/src/chain/authority.ts#L94-L102) that may otherwise trip up developers who are manually assembling these arrays.

 ### Working with Authorities

-Given an instance of an `Authority` a developer is given access to a number of helper methods to inspect the data.
+Given an instance of an `Authority`, a developer is given access to a number of helper methods to inspect the data.

 #### hasPermission